 If there is any sign of a seroma, call your veterinarian immediately.

-Phantom limb pain is another common side effect after amputation surgery.
-Again, it’s a side effect that can be controlled, and even prevented.
+Phantom limb pain is another common amputation side effect in some pets.
+It’s a controllable side effect and sometimes you can prevent it.

 Phantom pain happens when a severed nerve “thinks” that the limb is still attached to the body.
 The nerve is trying to control a limb that doesn’t exist.

-Your dog may have phantom pain if she:
+Your Tripawd may have phantom pain if she:

 - Constantly looks behind her to see if the leg is there